defektu/node-oscquery/README.md

 - `oscIp`: OSC_IP field of the HOST_INFO attribute.
 If not specified, the `bindAddress` is used instead.
 - `oscPort`: OSC_PORT field of the HOST_INFO attribute.
 If not specified, the `httpPort` is used instead.
 - `oscTransport`: OSC_TRANSPORT of the HOST_INFO attribute.
 (Default: "UDP")
+- `wsIp`: WS_IP field of the HOST_INFO attribute.
+If not specified, the `bindAddress` is used instead.
+- `wsPort`: WS_PORT field of the HOST_INFO attribute.
+If not specified, a random free port will be chosen.
 - `serviceName`: Name of the mDNS service.
 (Default: "OSCQuery")

 **start**(): `Promise<HostInfo>`